 Can deform during installation

-Best for: DIY users and reinstallation
+Best For: DIY users and repositioning

 Reusable during positioning

-Less temperature sensitivity
+Less temperature sensitive

 Slightly higher cost

-May not suit severely uneven flanges
+May not work well with severely uneven flanges

-Best for: Broken or corroded flanges
+Best For: Cracked, broken, or corroded flanges

 Reinforces damaged flange

-Extends flange life
+Extends flange lifespan

 Prevents toilet movement

-Requires more installation effort
+More installation effort

-Not a full replacement for severely damaged pipes
+Not suitable for severely damaged drain pipes

-Best for: Low or recessed flanges after flooring upgrades
+Best For: Low or recessed flanges after flooring upgrades

 Raises flange height